Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ## System requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Nexa.
+It is recommended to have at least 1 GB of memory available when compiling Pyrrha.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 ## Dependency Build Instructions: CentOS & RHEL